richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

 X = np.stack(X).transpose(1, 0, 2).reshape(512, -1)

 ```
-We can then construct the binary labels.
-For a given percentile, we defined a mask that equals one if the ERA5 temperature value exceeds the percentile for that particular longitude/latitude locaiton.
-We do this for all the percentiles.
+Next, we construct the binary labels.
+For each percentile, we define a mask that assigns a value of 1 whenever the ERA5 temperature at a given longitude–latitude location exceeds the corresponding percentile threshold, and 0 otherwise.
+This process is repeated for all percentiles under consideration.

+Since we have 4 different percentiles (75th, 90th, 95th, and 99th), we obtain 4 different arrays.
+Each of which can be used as the y-labels in separate logistic regressions.

 ```python
 # Construct regression labels